 If you want to highlight one or more data points, you can do that easily by using different colors and transparency.
 To modify the default color and transparency, select the bubble series.
 Right-click on the bubble you want to change and choose “Format Data point”.
 Under the “Fill Group”, set the “Transparency” to between 50% and 70%.

 #6: Create error bars

 The bubble chart is almost ready.
 You must create a vertical line connecting the bubble and the corresponding comment.
-Select the Chart Design Tab, then click on the “Add Chart Element” icon.
+Select the Chart Design Tab and click the “Add Chart Element” icon.
 Choose “Error Bars” > “Standard Error“.

 Select the error bar and use the following steps: delete the horizontal error bar from the chart.
 After that, under the “Direction” group, choose “Minus” and set the “End Style” to “Cap”.
-Finally, under the “Error Amount” section, use the percentage field and enter 100%.
+Finally, use the percentage field under the “Error Amount” section and enter 100%.